myreadings1/ECE307_DigSysDesignLab25_26/README.md

 ### General Articles (مقالات عامة)
+- What is a Code Wiki?
+[Web link](https://codewiki.google/)
+   - A Code Wiki is an AI-powered documentation hub for a code repository.
+It’s designed to help developers quickly understand a new codebase, which accelerates onboarding and allows them to contribute faster.
+An advanced AI agent analyzes the source code to generate natural language summaries, architectural diagrams, and other key insights.
+This content also powers a conversational chat experience, enabling you to ask specific questions about the repository.
+For clearer information, this is a simpler explanation
 - How Are Microchips Made? ==> [Youtube Link](https://www.youtube.com/watch?v=g8Qav3vIv9s&t=138s)
 - Useful materials about FPGA on Chapter 7 - Ref 1.
 - Introduction about FPGA [PDF Slides](https://drive.google.com/file/d/1jXgGj1KmcdqJAbzNDbOp6iOTxarL_fZC/view?usp=drive_link)